MoeBuTa/moebuta.github.io/_pages/home/about.md

 Also, a weeb, a fingerstyle guitar enthusiast, and a big fan of video games.

+Having an idea, working hard to realise it, and enjoying the feeling of happiness.

 ## Projects

 🔐 [MTDSimTime](https://github.com/MoeBuTa/MTDSimTime) - A research project on the simulation and evaluation of multiple moving target defence in the time domain.